danintel/sawtooth-faq/glossary.rst

 Sawtooth
     Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers Seed Nodes
     Initial hard-coded set of peers a node knows about.
-Quickly expands with the Gossip algorithm to all the nodes in a network
+The list expands with the Gossip algorithm Solidity
-Solidity
     A contract-oriented programming language used to implement smart contracts.
 Compiles into Ethereum VM code and is supported by Seth
 Stale block